 - Click 'Dev Tools' to find and debug errors during user sessions

 - Click 'Share' to make a Note about something remarkable that you notice during session replay

 - Click over to 'Page Insights' to find Click Maps and learn more about the most-clicked parts of any page

 Need some big-picture ideas and inspiration about how to make the most out of session replay?
 Check out The Definitive Guide to Session Replay.

-Now that you have sessions recorded, you'll automatically start receiving a weekly FullStory Digest email with summary statistics for your recorded data.
+Now that you have sessions captured, you'll automatically start receiving a weekly FullStory Digest email with summary statistics for your captured data.

 Out of the box, that email includes stats for common segments like Everyone, Mobile, New this week, Rage clicked recently, and Signed up.

 You can also include your favorite segments in your digest email.

 To see how this works, view your newly created custom segment and click "Add to digest" in the top-right corner of the results table.